reposaur/reposaur/README.md

 # Examples

-The following examples assume we're running Reposaur in a directory with the following policies inside `./policy` directory:
+The following examples assume we're running Reposaur in a directory with the following policies inside `./policy` directory.
+If you're looking for more examples of policies check the reposaur/policy repository.

 _./policy/repository.go_
 ```rego